quangler/notes/Year 2/Sem 2/COMP2100 - Enterprise Server Administration/Lab 5/Lab 5 Documentation.md

 PS C:\> $LocalUsers = Get-ADUser -Filter {UserPrincipalName -like '*brunsco.sf'} -Properties UserPrincipalName -ResultSetSize $null
 PS C:\> $LocalUsers | foreach {$newUpn = $_.UserPrincipalName.Replace("brunsco.sf","quinndomain.ca"); $_ | Set-ADUser -UserPrincipalName $newUpn}
 ```
-This script was taken from https://www.alitajran.com/change-users-upn-with-powershell/.
+This script was taken from https://www.alitajran.com/change-users-upn-with-powershell/ and modified to fit the current domains.

+This script was used to automatically assign users proxy addresses for their main email addresses.
+Users can send and receive emails from their `<user>@quinndomain.ca`, and receive email from their `<user>@qpc210024.onmicrosoft.com`.
 ```Proxy-Address.ps1
 # Import the Active Directory module
 Import-Module ActiveDirectory